-Today, the metal is considered one of the world’s essential elements.
-With its high melting point and ability to maintain strength even at raised temperatures, it is useful in cutting tools, superalloys, surface coatings, high-speed steels and many other materials.
+Today, this critical metal is considered an essential element.
+Cobalt is best known as a raw material in lithium-ion batteries, but its high melting point and ability to maintain strength even at raised temperatures make it useful in cutting tools, superalloys, surface coatings, high-speed steels and many other materials.

-Below is an overview of those and other cobalt uses.
-While this critical metal is currently best known as a raw material in lithium-ion batteries, it has plenty of other applications investors should know about.
+Below is an overview of those and other cobalt uses that investors should know about.

 Cobalt uses: Rechargeable batteries

 One of cobalt’s main applications right now is in rechargeable batteries of all kinds.
 It is crucial in the manufacturing of these batteries because it helps them overcome numerous issues.